 This course is delivered as part of the school's overall outstanding programme in Spiritual, Moral, Social and Cultural Development to prepare them for the realities of life after GCSE education.

-There are obvious links with the Work Experience programme in Year 10.
-We also work closely with the South West Careers service team, who provide careers and other advisory services, as part of the school's Independent Advice and Guidance programme.
-We work with outside agencies, such as the Brook Advisory Service, who contribute to our programme of RSE.
+We have an established reputation for working with reputable outside agencies, such as the Brook Advisory Service and Barnardo's, who contribute to our programme of RSE.
 We offer no formal qualifications because we believe in the importance of developing students' knowledge and skills necessary to cope with the varying demands of real life after they have finished their compulsory education.